The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Parameter Identification

 The cost function can be used in conjunction with global optimization routines to infer the model parameters from experimental data automatically or in conjunction with local optimization routines to refine the model parameters from an initial guess.

-The remainder of this section contains an application example based on the experimental data sets provided in Fig. 1 in \cite{kharaz_study_2000}: \begin{compactitem} \item DSS: CoR vs. initial relative velocity for the normal impact of a 5mm diameter aluminum oxide sphere on a thick EN9 steel plate. \item DSA: CoR vs. initial relative velocity for the normal impact of a 5mm diameter aluminum oxide sphere on a thick aluminum alloy plate. \end{compactitem} The data were extracted from \cite{kharaz_study_2000} using the image processing software WebPlotDigitizer \cite{rohatgi_webplotdigitizer_nodate}.
+The remainder of this section describes an application example based on the experimental data sets provided in Fig. 1 in \cite{kharaz_study_2000}: \begin{compactitem} \item ``dataset steel'' (DSS): CoR vs. initial relative velocity for the normal impact of a 5mm diameter aluminum oxide sphere on a thick EN9 steel plate. \item ``dataset aluminum'' (DSA): CoR vs. initial relative velocity for the normal impact of a 5mm diameter aluminum oxide sphere on a thick aluminum alloy plate. \end{compactitem} The data were extracted from \cite{kharaz_study_2000} using the image processing software WebPlotDigitizer \cite{rohatgi_webplotdigitizer_nodate}.

-The numerical simulation and the data analysis that are described in this section were performed using Python 3.11.0, NumPy 1.24.2 \cite{harris_array_2020}, and SciPy 1.14.0 \cite{virtanen_scipy_2020}, and relied on the IEEE-754 floating point arithmetic (with the default rounding mode) for the quantization of real numbers.
+The numerical simulation and the data analysis that are described in this section were performed using Python 3.11.0, NumPy 1.24.2 \cite{harris_array_2020}, and SciPy 1.14.0 \cite{virtanen_scipy_2020}, and relied on the IEEE-754 floating point arithmetic (with the default rounding mode) for the quantization of real numbers \cite{ieee_ieee_2019}.
 The code is available from the personal repository of the corresponding author.\footnote{\url{https://gitlab.com/user9716869/BWBCL}}

 All numerical simulations were performed using the explicit Runge-Kutta method of order 8 \cite{dormand_family_1980, prince_high_1981, hairer_solving_1993} available via the interface of the function \texttt{integrate.solve\_ivp} from the library SciPy 1.14.0 \cite{virtanen_scipy_2020}.
 All settings of \texttt{integrate.solve\_ivp} were left at their default values, with the exception of the maximum time step (\texttt{max\_step}), the relative tolerance (\texttt{rtol}), and the absolute tolerance (\texttt{atol}).
 The maximum time step was set to $\approx 10^{-2}$, the relative tolerance was set to $\approx 10^{-10}$, and the absolute tolerance was set to $\approx 10^{-12}$.